IPv6 Address Explained: inet6, Private IPv6, Traffic, and Public Lookup

 Should I publish AAAA records for my domain?

 If your hosting and firewall support IPv6 reliably, publishing AAAA records can improve performance for IPv6-capable users.
-If IPv6 is partially broken, it can hurt user experience — validate before rolling out.
+If IPv6 is partially broken, it can hurt user experience, so validate before rolling out.

 Tools mentioned in this article